Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Summary and Conclusions

-The left-hand side can be interpreted as the covariant canonical energy-momentum tensor associated with the Lagrangian $\LCd_{R}$ describing the dynamics of the gravitational field in classical vacuum, which balances the canonical energy-momentum tensor of matter on the right-hand side. \end{enumerate} The simplest case for zero torsion is given by the Hilbert Lagrangian~(\ref{eq:hilbert-lag}), which directly yields the Einstein tensor on the left-hand side.
+The left-hand side associated with the Lagrangian $\LCd_{R}$ describing the dynamics of the gravitational field in classical vacuum, can be interpreted as the covariant canonical energy-momentum tensor of spacetime, which balances the canonical energy-momentum tensor of matter on the right-hand side. $\vartheta\indices{_{\nu}^{\mu}}+\theta\indices{_{\nu}^{\mu}}=0$ represents the zero energy principle. \end{enumerate} The simplest case for zero torsion is given by the Hilbert Lagrangian~(\ref{eq:hilbert-lag}), which directly yields the Einstein tensor on the left-hand side.
 This requires the energy-momentum tensor to be symmetric as well as its covariant divergence to be zero in order for the resulting field equation to be consistent.

 Summarizing, our generic theory of geometrodynamics generalizes Einstein's General Relativity as follows: \begin{enumerate} \item The description of the dynamics of the ``free'' gravitational fields is not restricted to the Hilbert Lagrangian.
-In the case of a quadratic and linear dependence of $\LCd_{R}(R,g)$ on the Riemann tensor, the more general field equation
+As was shown by Hayashi and Shirafuji~\cite{hayashi80}, the most general Lagrangian compatible with also parity invariance can be at most quadratic in the Riemann-Cartan curvature tensor.